mdlab-um/HyResII/README.md

 HyRes II requires a slightly modified CHARMM to support the Debye-Huckel electrostatic interactions.
 The patch can be provided upon request by contacting Jianhan Chen (jianahnc@umass.edu).
 This depository contains a tutorial with HyRes II topology and parameter files and a sample charmm script for running a standard MD simulation using HyRes II.

-For additional information on HyRes II model, please refer to the following articles.
+Kye references for HyRes and HyRes II models:

 Liu and Chen (2017).
 "HyRes: a coarse-grained model for multi-scale enhanced sampling of disordered protein conformations."
 Physical Chemistry Chemical Physics 19(48): 32421-32432. (http://pubs.rsc.org/en/content/articlehtml/2017/CP/C7CP06736D)